-- 1. All sensitivity values correspond to nominal source strength settings.
-For bright source settings, recommended for sources brighter than 200 Jy in any band, the achieved sensitivities are degraded (with respect to nominal setting) by factors of (3.8, 3.2, 2.6) for (250, 350, 500) μ m.
-It should be noted however, that in practice S/N values > 200 should not be regarded as reliable in any case. - 2.
-All scan map sensitivity values are for nominal scan speed of 30"/s.
-Figures for 60"/s scale as $\sqrt{2}$.
+1. All sensitivity values correspond to nominal source strength settings.
+For bright source settings, recommended for sources brighter than 200 Jy in any band, the achieved sensitivities are degraded (with respect to nominal setting) by factors of (3.8, 3.2, 2.6)

-Figure 4.1: Pixel noise vs. integration time for all pixels in deep SPIRE photmeter fields.
-Overplotted are the derived instrument noise (red) and the confusion floor (blue) and the total noise (green).
+Figure 4.1: Pixel noise vs. integration time for all pixels in deep SPIRE photometer fields.
+The derived instrument noise is shown in red, the confusion floor is show in blue and the total noise is in green.
 Taken from Nguyen et al. (2010).